 Preparing Future Faculty: Marquette is one of seventeen universities in the nation to have received funding for its Preparing Future Faculty (PFF) Program.
 PFF is part of a national initiative to encourage development of new approaches to the graduate education of future professors, to improve the quality of undergraduate education, and to prepare graduate students better for their roles in the future professoriate.
 The program is sponsored by the Pew Charitable Trusts, the Association of American Colleges and Universities, and the Council of Graduate Schools.

 Libraries: Library Resources for study in English and the Humanities at Marquette are excellent.
 The John P. Raynor, S.J.
 Library was completed in 2003.
-The Raynor Library is adjacent and connectd to the old Memorial Library by a skyway with a cafe and lounge area.
-Memorial Library is undergoing renovation.
+The Raynor Library is adjacent and connected to the old Memorial Library by a skyway with a cafe and lounge area.
 Marquette's Special Collections and Archives contain a number of items of interest to literature and humanities scholars, such as the Rare Books Collection.

 Marquette is close to the Milwaukee Public Library, and students may also use the University of Wisconsin-Milwaukee's Golda Meir library.
 UWM has a fine Special Collections department whose holdings include rare books from the middle ages to the present.
 (E.g., The Infancy of Printing: Incunabula at the Golda Meir Library.)
 Students of literature may be especially interested in holdings of classic texts, including the Bible, Homer, Aristophanes, Virgil, Ovid, St. Augustine, Dante, Chaucer, Spenser, Shakespeare, Milton, Cooper, Hawthorne, Stowe, and Joyce.